video-annotator/pythonvideoannotator/docs/source/modules/idtrackerai.rst

 On the details section will see the options available to manipulate the tracking.

-**Delete centroid** - This button is only available in a crossing where a single blob has multiple centroids associated to it.
-To delete the centroid you should select the centroid first, after the delete button will appear and you can select it for deletion.

-**Add centroid** - This functionality is only available if the user selects a blob centroid.
-To add a new centroid to the selected blob, check the checkbox "Add centroid" and click on the video where you which to add the centroid.

 **Interpolate trajectories** - You can interpolate trajectories for all the objects IDs or just for a single ID.
-To do the interpolation just for a single ID you should select first in the video a centroid of that ID.
+To interpolate the trajectory of a single ID you should select the Its centroid first.

-**Clear updates** - You can interpolate trajectories for all the objects IDs or just for a single ID.
+**Clear updates** - You can interpolate trajectories of all the objects at the same time or just for a single ID.
-To do the interpolation just for a single ID you should select first in the video a centroid of that ID.
+To do the interpolation just for a single ID you should select its centroid first.

+**Update a centroid ID** - Double click over a centroid and sets the new centroid ID in the window that will popup.

+**Update a centroid position** - Select the centroid and drag it the the new position.

+**Delete centroid** - The button is only available when you select a centroid from a single blob that has multiple centroids associated to it.

+**Add centroid** - Adds a new centroid to the selected blob.
+The function is only available if the user selects a blob's centroid.
+To add a new centroid the user should first check the checkbox "Add centroid" and click in a position of the video.

 Select a centroid